-If you are disabled, HUD also provides a TTY for the hearing impaired (1-800-927-9275), interpreters, Braille, and help completing the forms.
+If you are disabled, the TTY numbers listed above are provided for the hearing impaired.
+Upon request, interpreters, Braille, and help completing the forms, are also available services.

 Grievances and Appeals